elastic/elasticsearch-rails/elasticsearch-model/README.md

 ```

 By default, index name and document type will be inferred from your class name,
-but you can also set it explicitely:
+you can set it explicitely, however:

 ```ruby
 class Article